Hollywood Stunt Driver: Scene 1

 Scene 1 begins with Ally giving a short summary of what will happen in the scene.
 She then asks Dave to send a crew member to reset a rally car.
-At this moment Marty reverses the car into the set and parks it in front of the jewellery store.
+At this moment Marty reverses the car into the set and parks it in front of the jewelry store.
 Before Marty has a chance to get out of the car, Morgan says action, and two criminals come onto the screen on a motorbike.
-Trevor jumps off and breaks into the jewellery store.
+Trevor jumps off and breaks into the jewelry store.
 The other remains outside until a police car comes drifting from the right hand side of the arena.
 When the other thief comes out to find the motorbike gone, he runs over to the rally car and opens the door to find Marty sitting inside.
 The thief then proceeds to throw Marty out of the car before jumping in himself and driving the car in donuts around Marty.
 Annoyed, Morgan cuts the scene and sends Marty to catering to get some coffee and donuts.

 After an interlude by Mr. Hudson, furious about the need to re-shoot the first scene, the scene continues from where it left off.
 The rally car speeds up continuing the donuts that ended the first scene before speeding to the far left corner of the arena where a police car suddenly appears.
-The rally car brakes with just centimetres to spare.
+The rally car brakes with just centimeters to spare.
 It then reverses half the width of the arena before performing a reverse-180 turn and driving towards the second police car at the far right of the arena.
 The rally car then speeds up to the left end of the arena with the second police car following it.
 At this point the rally car drifts the corner before returning to the right side performing a 180 skid to park the car perpendicular with the right wall.
-The two police cars follow performing the same manoeuvre resulting in the three cars being in parallel with each other.
-The rally car first races off the arena through the centre exit.
+The two police cars follow performing the same maneuver resulting in the three cars being in parallel with each other.
+The rally car first races off the arena through the center exit.
 The police cars then meet in the middle and perform donuts, with the nose of each car nearly touching the next, before following the exit of the rally car.
 At this point the motorcyclist makes his return by shooting a third police car with his gun, which causes it to split in half.